What Quick Team Building Activities Work During Work Meetings?

 Weekly Question Rotation (4-Week Cycle)

 Week 1: Describe your week in one word.
 Week 2: Shoutout someone who helped you this week.
-Week 3: Would you rather: [Option A] or [Option B]?
-Week 4: What's one thing you're proud of from this month?
-[Repeat with new questions next month]
+Week 3: Would you rather — [Option A] or [Option B]?
+Week 4: One thing you're proud of from this month.
+[Start a fresh set next month]

 Introduction Message to Team (Launching the Format)

-Hey team — starting next [Day], I'm going to open our [Meeting Name] with a quick 2-minute question or activity.
-Nothing heavy — think 'describe your week in one word,' not 'share your deepest fears.'
-Why: Our meetings jump straight into agenda mode, and I think a 2-minute warm-up will make the rest of the meeting better.
-No prep needed from you.
+Hey team — starting [Day], I'm going to open [Meeting Name] with a quick 2-minute question.
+Nothing heavy — we're talking 'describe your week in one word,' not 'share your biggest fear.'
+Why: we always spend the first few minutes waiting around anyway.
+Might as well make it useful.
+No prep needed on your end.
 I'll go first every time.
-If it's not working after 4 weeks, we'll drop it.
-Fair?
+If it's not clicking after 4 weeks, we'll drop it — fair?

 What to Expect When You Run This Playbook